l15k4/scalajs-rx-idb/README.md

 Primarily it is trying to :
 * be type safe
     * thanks to [uPickle](3) and its Reader/Writer type classes user just declares input/return types and uPickle does the rest
+    * a key validation type class doesn't let you store keys of unsupported types
 * be user friendly
     * because there is too much mutability and confusion regarding request result value, versioning, transactions and error handling in IndexedDb API
     * Rx based API has a clean contract by definition